-Backup PC to DropBox for Free in Windows 10/8/7
+Backup PC Files to DropBox with 2 Free Way

 Instead of purchasing storage devices for backup, you can actually free backup PC to Dropbox, a very popular cloud drive service.

 To create backups is inevitable in case of data loss caused by any unexpected things.
 It is crucial to keep the backup to another location where no system resides.
 Therefore, many people have purchased extra hard drives, external drives, NAS devices or other storage devices to serve as a backup drive.

 Nowadays, many cloud storage services have been introduced, some of which are totally free.
 You can also consider saving backups to a cloud drive rather than backup to external hard drive, such as, backup PC to Dropbox, OneDrive, etc.